lluccardoner/form-completion-rate/README.md

 ## Usage

-You need (docker)[https://docs.docker.com/get-docker/] to be installed in your computer.
+You need [docker](https://docs.docker.com/get-docker/) to be installed in your computer.

 Create docker image:

+Before doing that, give user permissions to the deploy/latest folder.
 ```bash
 docker build -f Dockerfile -t img-form-completion-rate .
 ```